TheLastProject/pext_module_ssh/README.md

+*This module has been demoted from the official module list due to its low quality.
+Please help improve it.*

 # Quick SSH connector module for Pext
 This module allows [Pext](https://github.com/Pext/Pext) to quickly open a terminal with SSH connecting to your favourite server of choice.
 The server